isomerpages/moe-stgabrielssec/_academic/Craft & Technology/Art & Craft.md

   </tr>
   <tr>
     <td class="tg-reen">Knowledge<br>(Students will know….)</td>
-    <td class="tg-que8">Acquire the understanding of portfolio keeping.<br>How to create a piece of artworks with concept and meaning.<br>How to incorporate their own meanings into their makings.<br>How to think out of the box in problem solving<span style="background-color:initial"> situations, learning to become independent learners.</span><br>Acquire understanding<span style="background-color:initial"> of art terms</span></td>
+    <td class="tg-que8">- Acquire the understanding of portfolio keeping.<br>- How to create a piece of artworks with concept and meaning.<br>- How to incorporate their own meanings into their makings.<br>- How to think out of the box in problem solving<span style="background-color:initial"> situations, learning to become independent learners.</span><br>- Acquire understanding<span style="background-color:initial"> of art terms</span></td>
     <td class="tg-que8"></td>
   </tr>
   <tr>